vaporif/glint/README.md

 If the query service OOMs or DataFusion panics, blocks keep getting produced.
 The two things are completely independent.
 You can upgrade or restart the query service without touching the node.

+### Why Arrow + DataFusion

+GolemBase uses SQLite fed by a fire-and-forget goroutine.
+If that goroutine dies, queries silently serve stale data.
+No health check, no recovery, no way for a client to know the data is hours old.
+The SQLite dependency itself is an obscure v0.0.7 bitmap store library with no real community behind it.

+Mote uses Apache Arrow as the data format and DataFusion as the query engine.
+The main thing that makes this work well: Arrow is the in-memory format at every stage.
+The ExEx produces RecordBatches, the query service stores RecordBatches, DataFusion queries RecordBatches.
+No serialization step between any of these, no copying data between formats.

+On top of that:

+- Rust native, no C/C++ FFI. `cargo build` just works.
+- Apache 2.0 licensed, same as reth
+- `datafusion-flight-sql-server` gives Flight SQL out of the box - Grafana, DBeaver, Tableau, Jupyter all connect with standard JDBC/ODBC drivers, no adapter code needed
+- DataFusion's `TableProvider` trait maps to the entity table naturally.
+Implement one trait, get full SQL.
+- Python clients connect with 3 lines via `pyarrow.flight`.
+The format is the API - no custom SDK needed for basic reads.
+- Co-evolves with Arrow since it's part of the same Apache project

+Evaluated and rejected:

+- DuckDB embedded in reth - complex C++ engine sitting in the consensus path is a DoS vector.
+If it crashes, reth crashes.
+Adds real binary size too.
+- SpacetimeDB - can't embed it, RAM-only, BSL license
+- ClickHouse via chdb-rust - experimental bindings, 300MB binary size
+- SurrealDB - BSL license
+- Parquet files written by ExEx - duplicates data, reads are always stale, inflexible

 ## How it works

 ### Entity lifecycle